sedostheatre/sedos.co.uk/input/shows/2022-carrie-the-musical.md

 Registration is now open for [*Carrie* auditions](https://sedos.co.uk/events/carrie-workshop-and-auditions).

+*Carrie: The Musical* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 25-29 October 2022.

+**Special offer:** book tickets for *A Midsummer Night’s Dream*, *Carrie: The Musical* and *Amadeus* simultaneously and receive 10% off.
+Discount will be automatically applied at the box office when booking all three shows in one transaction.

 This amateur production of *Carrie: The Musical* is presented by arrangement with Concord Theatricals Ltd. www.concordtheatricals.co.uk

-*Carrie: The Musical* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 25-29 October 2022.